daisybio/spongeWebPy/README.md

 get_datasetInformation()
 ```

-To retrieve all used parameters of the SPONGE method to re-create published results for the cancer type/dataset of interest, use the following function.
+To retrieve all used parameters of the SPONGE method to re-create published results for the cancer type of interest, use the following function:

 ```
 get_runInformation(disease_name = "kidney clear cell carcinoma")
 ```

-Another way to get an overview of the results is to search for a specific gene and get and idea in which ceRNA interaction network the gene of interest contributes most to.
+Another way to get an overview of the results is to search for a specific gene and get an idea in which ceRNA interaction network the gene of interest contributes most to.

 ```
 get_geneCount(gene_symbol = ["HOXA1"])